- The Good

 By repaying early, you can save on interest costs, but not on the set origination fee.
 The origination fee is anywhere from 2.5% to 4% for your first loan,1.25% to 3% for your second and 0% to 3% afterwards.

 The OnDeck line of credit offers you borrowing flexibility, as you simply draw funds as you need them.
 For this revolving line of credit, you make weekly payments, along with a $20 monthly maintenance fee.
 Overall, the APR for OnDeck lines of credit range from 13.99% to 39.9%.

 What Makes OnDeck Stand Out?

+Looking at something like Kabbage vs. OnDeck, you can see why OnDeck stands out.
 In its first decade of operations, OnDeck issued more than $5 billion in loans in the USA, Canada and Australia.
 OnDeck’s success proves it’s serving a crucial need.

 There are five core reasons why OnDeck has attracted so many entrepreneurs:

 - Benefits for repeat customers: OnDeck rewards its good customers with lower origination fees, making borrowing cheaper.